knative/release/PROCEDURES.md

 Repos that don't require release artifacts (such as release tags and GitHub release for example) naturally don't need a release note and this step can be skipped for those.
 All of the [supporting repos](PROCEDURES.md#supporting-repos) fit these criteria.

+#### Github's release notes generator

+There's an org wide release notes [template](https://github.com/knative/.github/blob/main/.github/release.yml) configured to enable Github's native [release notes generator](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configurations).
+Navigate to repository's releases, `edit` newly created release.
+In the edit view click `Generate release notes`, content is added to release body.
+In addition, you can check latest new tag is recognized, or correct it accordingly.

+#### Alternative release notes generator

+This is a former way we used to generate release notes, still usable as a fallback.

 To create release note for each repo, run the [Release Notes workflow](https://github.com/knative/release/actions/workflows/release-note.yaml).
 Afterwards the release note markdown will be a downloadable artifact.

 ## Releasing a new version of the Knative documentation